OlofBlomqvist/odd-box/README.md

 ### Performance

-While the goal of this project is not to provide a state-of-the-art level performing proxy server for production environments, but rather a tool for simplifying local development scenarios, we do try to keep performance in mind..
-TCP tunnel mode supports 100k+ requests per second while the intercepting proxy mode allows for around 20k-50k requests per second in most cases.
+While the goal of this project **is not** to provide a state-of-the-art level performing proxy server for production environments, but rather a tool for simplifying local development scenarios, we do try to keep performance in mind..
+Some  rudimentary testing on this authors development machine shows that TCP tunnel mode supports 100k+ requests per second while the intercepting proxy mode handles 20k+ requests per second in most cases.
 More specific measurements of different scenarios will be added here at some point.

 ### Terminal User Interface